hashicorp-demoapp/hashicups-setups/nomad/README.md

 This deploys HashiCups to a Nomad cluster running locally or remotely.

-It does not require Consul or any other mesh tool for service discovery but instead uses static ports for communication between services.
+It does not require Consul or any other mesh tool for service discovery as it uses static ports for communication between services.

 ## Deploying HashiCups
 There are two ways of deploying HashiCups on Nomad: manually with the [job file](hashicups.nomad) and automatically with [Nomad Pack](https://github.com/hashicorp/nomad-pack#nomad-pack).